Refinancing with Earnest

 Student loan refinancing can be a great way to take control of your financial future.
-It can lower your interest rate and help you save thousands of dollars over the lifespan of your loans.
+It may lower your interest rate and help you save thousands of dollars over the lifespan of your loans.

 But before you make the major decision to refinance your student loans, how do you ensure you make the best decision?